oatlog/oatlog/doc/report/main.typ

 In summary, peephole rewriting has fundamental advantages over an optimization pass architecture while still serving as an approach to modularize the compiler implementation.
 Peephole rewriting optimizes to a fixed point, never leaving obvious further optimizations on the table.
-It does this incrementally, requiring significantly less computation than /*to achieve the same with*/ an optimization pass architecture.
+It does this incrementally, requiring significantly less computation than an optimization pass architecture.
 Finally, it specifies many optimizations as syntactic rewrite rules, which are easier than passes to formally reason about when for example proving the correctness of optimizations.

 However, peephole rewriting does not avoid the second part of the phase ordering problem: destructive rewrites are still order-dependent in the face of multiple potentially good but mutually